inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/02_InitialModels.md

 ### Introduction

 The goal of this code file is to explore whether infant media exposure is associated with weight/bmi trajectories during their infant to early childhood periods.
-We explore a simple linear regression model and a multi level regression model in the code file.
+We explore a simple linear regression model and a multilevel regression model in the code file.

 ### Datasets Involved